Spatial Visualization in/for Digital Humanities Research

 Site Acknowledgements

-This workshop was authored by Lily Demet and Alex Alisauskas, and taught at the 2026 Digital Humanities Summer Institute.
+This workshop was authored by Lily Demet and Alex Alisauskas, and taught at the 2026 Digital Humanities Summer Institute in Montréal, Canada.

 Site template adapted from the just-the-docs Jekyll template created by Patrick Marsceil and available under the MIT License